xcp-ng/xcp-ng-org/docs/storage/multipathing.md

 ## iSCSI

 ### Requirements
-* Two different network cards (It can be the same model)
+* Four different network interfaces (we recommend using two separate network cards)
 * Dedicated network interfaces without VLAN tagging on XCP-ng host and storage unit
 * All network interfaces to the hosts and storage unit **must be set to "STP portEdge"** on the network equipment
 * Two different switches (not stacked) **without Spaning-Tree**